47ng/prisma-field-encryption/README.md

 This extension requires Prisma 4.7.0 or higher.

-For Prisma versions 4.7.0 to 4.15.0, you will need to activate the `clientExtensions` preview feature.
+For Prisma versions 4.7.0 to 4.15.0, you will need to activate the `clientExtensions` preview feature, or use the [middleware interface](#middleware-interface).

-For Prisma versions 4.16.0, client extensions are generally available and don't require a preview feature flag.
+For Prisma versions 4.16.0 and higher, client extensions are generally available and don't require a preview feature flag.

 > **Note**: The previous middleware interface is still available for Prisma
 > versions 3.8.0 to 4.6.x, but will be removed in a future update.